 - Namchi has the world's biggest statue of the holy saint of Sikkim, Padmasambhava, which is about 118 feet tall.

-- Tourists from every corner of the globe visit Namchi to be a part of the Namchi Mahotsav, which is a tourism, culture, and food festival.
-Namchi also hosts a flower festival representing the delicate flowers.
+- Tourists from every corner of the globe visit Namchi to be a part of the Namchi Mahotsav tourism, culture, and food festival.
+Namchi also hosts a flower festival representing delicate flowers.

 2. Temi Tea Garden - Satiate Your Tea Desire

-Your trip to Sikkim will be half-done without touring Sikkim’s only tea estate, Temi Tea Garden.
-It is a hidden gem in South Sikkim and also has high recognition in the international markets for its best quality of tea.
-Sprawling over an area of about 440 acres, the tea garden is a Government-run estate that was started in the year 1969.
-Temi tea garden is placed under a blissful environment overlooking the mountain-side valley.
+Your trip to Sikkim will be half-done without touring Sikkim's only tea estate, Temi Tea Garden.
+It is a hidden gem in South Sikkim and has high recognition in the international markets for its best quality of tea.
+Sprawling over an area of about 440 acres, the tea garden is a Government-run estate started in 1969.
+Temi tea garden is placed in a blissful environment overlooking the mountainside valley.
 This scenic park also attracts photo enthusiasts to capture astonishing frames.
-Make sure to visit this place and have a ball of a time with your friends and family.
+So make sure to visit this place and have a ball of a time with your friends and family.

 Interesting Facts - Tei tea garden is one of the largest tea-producing estates.
 It produces about 1 lakh kg of tea every year.

-There is a heritage bungalow inside the tea garden, which was built by Scottish missionaries in the early 1900s.
+There is a heritage bungalow inside the tea garden built by Scottish missionaries in the early 1900s.
 Visiting the bungalow will take you back to ancient times.